drorlab/pensa/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4362136.svg)](https://doi.org/10.5281/zenodo.4362136)

 A collection of Python methods for exploratory analysis and comparison of protein structural ensembles, e.g., from molecular dynamics simulations.
 All functionality is available as a Python package.
 For the most common applications, example [Python scripts](https://github.com/drorlab/pensa/tree/master/scripts) are provided.

 To get started, see the [documentation](https://pensa.readthedocs.io/en/latest/) and the [tutorials](https://github.com/drorlab/pensa/tree/master/tutorial).

 ## Functionality

-Compare structural ensembles of proteins via
-- the relative entropy of their features
-- statistical tests
+With PENSA, you can (currently):
-- state-specific information

-and visualize deviations on a reference structure.
+- Compare structural ensembles of proteins via the relative entropy of their features, statistical tests, or state-specific information and visualize deviations on a reference structure.

-Project several ensembles on a joint reduced representations using
-- principal component analysis (PCA)
-- time-lagged independent component analysis (tICA)

-and sort the structures along the obtained components.
+- Project several ensembles on a joint reduced representations using principal component analysis (PCA) or time-lagged independent component analysis (tICA) and sort the structures along the obtained components.

-Cluster structures via
-- k-means
-- regular-space clustering

-and write out the resulting clusters as trajectories.
+- Cluster structures via k-means or regular-space clustering and write out the resulting clusters as trajectories.

 We also provide the first easily applicable implementation of state-specific information analysis methods.